-$\bar K$(1/3, 1/3, 1/3).
+(i) $\bar K$(1/3, 1/3, 1/3).
 The imaginary phonon at $\bar K$ leads to a structural modulation of $\sqrt 3\times \sqrt 3 \times 3$.
-We identified one stable structure after full structural relaxation by employing the imaginary phonon wave function at $\bar K$.
-The identified $\sqrt 3\times \sqrt 3 \times 3$ structure has the $D_{3}$ symmetry (space group $R32$) as shown in Fig. \ref{Fig2-phonon}(b), which is the same as the experimentally reported CDW structure \cite{Arachchige2022charge}.
-This structure can be further refined with $D_{3h}$ symmetry (space group $R \bar 3 m$), where the largest atomic displacement from the $R32$ structure is in the order of 10$^{-3}$ \AA.
-Notice that the original experimental CDW structure can be readily refined with the $R \bar 3 m$ symmetry, where the largest atomic movements are 0.002 \AA.
-Due to the small difference between the two structures, all properties of the chiral $R32$ structure are almost identical to the central symmetric $R \bar 3 m$ structure.
+We identified one stable structure after the complete structural relaxation by employing the imaginary phonon wave function at $\bar K$.
+The $\sqrt 3\times \sqrt 3 \times 3$ structure has the $D_{3}$ symmetry (space group $R32$, No.155) as shown in Fig. \ref{Fig2-phonon}(b), which is the same as the experimentally reported CDW structure \cite{Arachchige2022charge}.
+This structure can be further refined with $D_{3h}$ symmetry (space group $R \bar 3 m$, No.166), where the largest atomic displacement from the $R32$ structure is in the order of 10$^{-3}$ \AA.
+Notice that the original experimental CDW structure can be readily refined with the $R \bar 3 m$ symmetry, where the most significant atomic movements are 0.002 \AA~ between $R \bar{3} m$ and $R32$.
+Due to the negligible differences between the two structures, the electronic and phonon properties of the chiral $R32$ structure are almost identical to the central symmetric $R \bar 3 m$ structure, according to our calculations.
 The phonon dispersion and total energy as a function of structural distortion of the $R32$ structure shown in Fig. \ref{Fig2-phonon}(c)\&(d) demonstrate the stability of two structures.

-$H$(1/3, 1/3, 1/2).
-The imaginary phonon at $H$ point leads to a structural modulation of $\sqrt 3\times \sqrt 3 \times 2$ with the symmetry of $D_{6h}$ (space group $P6/mmm$) as shown in Fig. \ref{Fig2-phonon}(b).
-Its phonon dispersion and total energy evolution in Fig. \ref{Fig2-phonon}(c)\&(d) indicate its dynamic stability.
+(ii) $H$(1/3, 1/3, 1/2).
+The imaginary phonon at $H$ point leads to a structural modulation of $\sqrt 3\times \sqrt 3 \times 2$ with the symmetry of $D_{6h}$ (space group $P6/mmm$, No. 191) as shown in Fig. \ref{Fig2-phonon}(b).
+Its phonon dispersion (absence of imaginary mode) and total energy evolution in Figs. \ref{Fig2-phonon}(c) and \ref{Fig2-phonon}(d), respectively, indicate its stability.
 Intriguingly, this structure has the lowest total energy among all CDW structures we identified, compatible with the lowest imaginary phonon at $H$.
-We speculate this $\sqrt 3\times \sqrt 3 \times 2$ structure with $P6/mmm$ symmetry might be the ground state under different experimental conditions, which calls for future experimental verification.
+We speculate this $\sqrt 3\times \sqrt 3 \times 2$ structure with $P6/mmm$ symmetry might exist as a stable phase under varied experimental conditions, which calls for future experimental verification.